redhat-developer/dotnet-bunny/README.md

        ]
 ```

-- `timeout`
+- `timeoutMultiplier`

-This is a number, that when set higher than zero, sets the timeout
-for a specific test.
-The value is specified in seconds.
+This is a number, that scales the default timeout for a specific test.
+The default timeout can be set through the command-line `--timeout`
+argument.

 Example:

-A test with the following `timeout` will be allowed to run for
+A test with the following `timeoutMultiplier` will be allowed to twice
-10 minutes.
+as long.

 ```
-      "timeout": 600
+      "timeoutMultiplier": 2.0
 ```

 ## Notes on Writing Tests